dagraham/etm-dgraham/README.md

       * Conflict and Cooperation @s 1/25/2018 9:35am @x class
         @l Math-Physics Bldg

-would be equivalent to entering
+is equivalent to entering

       * Conflict and Cooperation @s 1/25/2018 9:35am @e 1h15m @a 10m, 3m: d
         @l Math-Physics Bldg @i Work:Teaching

 The `@e`, `@a`, `@l` and `@i` entries from `class` have become the defaults for the event but the default for `@l` has been overridden by the explicit entry.

-Note that changing `expansions` will only affect items created/modified after the change.
+Note that changing the entry for  `expansions` in your configuration settings will only affect items created/modified after the change.
 When an item is saved, the actual expansion is used to replace the key.

 ## @-keys